 \section{Introduction}

-While deep learning has been conquering many new application domains, it has become more and more evident that deep networks are vulnerable to distribution shifts.
-A particular way to showcase this vulnerability is adversarial attacks, where one finds the minimal input perturbation that is sufficient to falsify the network output.
-As the small targeted perturbation moves the sample out of the training distribution, the network is detached from its learned patterns and follows the suggestive pattern of the attack.
+While deep learning has been conquering many new application domains, it has become increasingly evident that deep networks are vulnerable to distribution shifts.
+Adversarial attacks are a particular way to showcase this vulnerability, where one finds the minimal input perturbation that is sufficient to corrupt the network output.
+As the small perturbation moves the sample out of the training distribution, the network is detached from its learned patterns and follows the suggestive pattern of the attack.
 Although many methods have been proposed to improve robustness~\cite{xu2020adversarial}, they only alleviate the problem but do not solve it~\cite{athalye2018robustness}.

 While most white-box adversarial attacks are mainly of academic relevance as they reveal the weaknesses of deep networks \wrt out-of-distribution data, physical adversarial attacks have serious consequences for safe deployment.
-In physical attacks, the input is not perturbed artificially, but a confounding pattern is placed in the real-world to derail the machine learning approach.
+In physical attacks, the input is not perturbed artificially, but a confounding pattern is placed in the real world to derail the machine learning approach.

 Most work on adversarial attacks has been concerned with recognition problems, and it looked for a while as if correspondence problems are not a good target for adversarial attacks.
-However, Ranjan \etal \cite{ranjan2019attacking} showed that they can successfully perform a physical attack on optical flow networks.
+However, Ranjan~\etal~\cite{ranjan2019attacking} showed that they can successfully perform physical adversarial patch attacks on optical flow networks.
 They optimized an adversarial local patch that they can paste into both images, such that large errors appear in the estimated optical flow field even far away from the affected image location.
-The same adversarial patch worked for multiple architectures.
-They demonstrated even physical attacks, where the printed patch is physically added to a scene and derails the optical flow estimation.
-Ranjan \etal found that different network architectures show different levels of vulnerability, whereas conventional optical flow methods are not vulnerable at all.
-They hypothesized the cause for the vulnerability to be in the common encoder-decoder architecture of FlowNet~\cite{dosovitskiy2015flownet} and its derivatives, but did not provide a conclusive analysis.
+They also showed that the same adversarial patch worked on all vulnerable architectures, and even demonstrated physical attacks, where the printed patch is physically added to a scene and derails the optical flow estimation.
+Ranjan~\etal found that different network architectures show different levels of vulnerability, whereas conventional optical flow methods are not vulnerable at all.
+They hypothesized the cause for the vulnerability to be in the common encoder-decoder architecture of FlowNet~\cite{dosovitskiy2015flownet} and its derivatives but did not provide a conclusive analysis.